Pupmos/ansible-cosmos-nodes/README.md

 4. Edit the file `inventory/hosts` as you see fit, by adding the IP addresses of your node/s to the corresponding chain IDs.

-## Playbooks
+## Types

-The following playbooks are available:
+The following types are supported:

 - [RPC](RPC.md)
 - [Validator](VALIDATOR.md)